keras-team/keras-io/examples/generative/md/gpt2_text_generation_with_kerasnlp.md

 GPT-2 model.
 Running this tutorial on CPU runtime will take hours.

 ---
-## Install KerasNLP and Import Dependencies
+## Install KerasNLP, Choose Backend and Import Dependencies

+We can choose one of "tensorflow", "jax", "torch" as the backend.
+Let's go ahead with JAX in this example.

 ```python